Our Team

 Pronouns: she/her

-Rotation Student, Cell and Developmental Biology PhD Program; Cota-Robles Fellow
+Rotation Student, Neuroscience PhD Program; Cota-Robles Fellow

-Pronouns: She/Her/Ella
+Pronouns: She/her

 Lab Alumni